10 Fruits and Veggies a Day for Life!

 Tracking Your Fruits and Vegetables with 95210

-Members may easily customize their display of icons representing various fruits and veggies.
-Each icon may be selected one or more times daily to represent one or more servings of that particular item.
-Servings are added up for a daily total of fruits and veggies consumed, and points are allocated per serving and also for each "color" of fruit or veggie to promote "eating a rainbow of colors" for better nutrition.
+Members may personalize their display of fruit, veggie, and nuts icons.
+Each icon may be selected one or more times per day to represent one or more servings of that particular fruit or veggie.
+Servings are added up for a daily total of fruits and veggies consumed, and points are allocated by serving and per color of fruit or veggie to promote "eating a rainbow of colors" for better nutrition and an overall healthier life.

 Easy Steps to Getting Your Five a Day